-535.406 Advanced Strength of Materials 🏛
+535.406 Advanced Strength of Materials

 This course reviews stress and strain in three dimensions, elastic and inelastic material behavior, and energy methods.
-It also covers use of the strength of materials approach to solving advanced problems of torsion, bending of beams and plates, buckling of columns, stress concentrations, and fracture mechanics.
-The use of finite element analysis in solving problems in mechanics will be introduced as well.
+It also covers use of the strength of materials approach to solving advanced problems of torsion and bending of beams.